 - Age is a factor.
 Teenagers are more likely to miscarry, as are older women because there’s a greater chance of chromosomal defects.

 - Some chronic diseases or disorders, including poorly controlled diabetes, certain inherited bloody clotting disorder, certain autoimmune disorders such as Lupus, and certain hormonal disorders such as polycystic ovary syndrome can increase the odds of miscarriage.
 But on a positive note, many of these conditions can be treated or at least managed.
 For example, if you have a blood-clotting disorder, anticlotting medication may cut your chances of miscarriage by as much as 75%.
+Usually pre pregnancy doctors with do full blood works to envisage immunity to certain infections and viruses.

 - Certain infections carry a somewhat higher menace to your baby.
 They include listeria, mumps, rubella, measles, HIV and gonorrhoea.
 Your antenatal care should include tests for infections.
 If dangerous infections are detected, your doctor or obstetrician will recommend a course of treatment.